KARTHICKJK1208/POKEMON-EXPLORER/README.md

 -  Install dependencies
 npm install

-  ## onfigure PostgreSQL
+  ## Configure PostgreSQL
- -Create a PostgreSQL database named 'pokemon_db'
+ - Create a PostgreSQL database named 'pokemon_db'

 -  Update the 'server.js' file with your database credentials
 - Seed the database